ava-labs/icm-contracts/README.md

 > [!IMPORTANT]
-> This repository has been moved in it's entirety to [ICM Services](https://github.com/ava-labs/icm-contracts/edit/main/README.md) repository.
-All of the commits exist with the same hashes and the tags and their associated releases have been recreated.
-To open issues, pull requests, and discusssions, do so in the ICM Services repository.
+> This repository has been moved in it's entirety to [`icm-services`](https://github.com/ava-labs/icm-contracts/edit/main/README.md).
+All commits exist with the same hash, and tags and their associated releases have also been migrated.
+All new issues, pull requests, and discussions should be opened in the `icm-services` repository.
+For the latest releases, see the `icm-services` [release page](https://github.com/ava-labs/icm-services/releases).

 # ICM Contracts